 As the external environment, we have identified the major social issues that may have an impact on the Gunze Group's ability to generate value in the medium- to long-term.
 The risks and opportunities associated with these have also been identified.

-To resolve social issues while appropriately addressing risks and taking advantage of opportunities, we recognize the priority themes raised in the Medium-term Management Plan as management materiality and will continue to enhance value creation.
+we recognize the priority themes raised in the Medium-term Management Plan as management materiality and will continue to enhance value creation.